← Back to 史記

 8

-The tally of Cao Can's achievements was as follows: he conquered two kingdoms and one hundred and twenty-two counties; he captured two kings, three chancellors, six generals, one Grand Moao, one commandery governor, one marshal, one marquis, and one imperial secretary.
+The tally of Cao Shen's achievements was as follows: he conquered two kingdoms and one hundred and twenty-two counties; he captured two kings, three chancellors, six generals, one Grand Moao, one commandery governor, one marshal, one marquis, and one imperial secretary.

 9